 Risk #1: Choosing the Wrong Location

-When buying any type of investment property, location should always be your primary consideration.
-You can't move the house to a more desirable location if the neighborhood deteriorates or a strip mall goes in a block away.
+When buying any investment property, the location should always be your primary consideration.
+You can't move house to a more desirable location if the neighborhood deteriorates or a strip mall goes in a block away.
 For commercial properties, you don't want to own the only occupied storefront or office on a vacant block.

 Things to Research

 You'll want to research the market trends and zoning in the area you're targeting: